Grassy weed management strategies are much more difficult than for broadleaf weeds in an oat crop.

 “A key component of integrated weed management systems is to grow competitive varieties.”

 “Our main objective was to assess the relative importance of oat caryopsis [grain] size and genotype in affecting wild oat-oat competition in the greenhouse….We conducted this study in a greenhouse because it provided us with a high degree of experimental control, repeatability, and precision, allowing us to isolate the effects of seed size on oat competitive ability.”

-This greenhouse study was conducted during 2002 and 2003 at the University of Saskatchewan at Saskatoon.
+This greenhouse study was conducted in 2002 and 2003 at the University of Saskatchewan in Saskatoon.
 AC Assiniboia, CDC Boyer and CDC Orrin were the varieties used.
 All seed was sourced from the same location.
 The seed groupings LARGE, MEDIUM and SMALL were determined on the basis of the groat size to eliminate the effects of the size of the hull.

 “Oat derived from large caryopses [grain] produced 17% more biomass and 15% more panicles per m2 than plants derived from small caryopses, irrespective of genotype or wild oat competition.
 Similarly, plants established from medium-seeded caryopses produced 11% more biomass and 9% more panicles than from plants established from small caryopses.”
-It was noted that statistically, the large and medium effects were not significantly different from each other.
+It was noted that statistically, the results for medium and large seed were not significantly different from each other.

 Broadleaf weed management strategies include increasing seeding rates, tillage prior to seeding and varying seeding dates.
 There are also a number of herbicides available for weed control in oat.

 Herbicides containing 2,4-D should be avoided on oat as it has been shown to cause a considerable yield reduction.
 Products containing dicamba should be used according to the crop stage restrictions on the label.
 Application of dicamba products under stress conditions, such as drought, should be avoided.